brunoruviaro/ardour4-tutorial/_posts/2014-05-25-saving-a-template.md

 involved in creating this Free/Libre Open Source Software (FLOSS) Manual.

-Thanks for reading, and if you have some knowledge about Ardour that is not included here, please feel free to propose changes.
-Also, this manual itself is fully open source and lives at [https://github.com/brunoruviaro/ardour3-floss-tutorial](https://github.com/brunoruviaro/ardour3-floss-tutorial).
+Thanks for reading, and if you have some knowledge about Ardour that is not included here, please feel free to propose changes (more info on how to do it: [**How to Contribute**](../how-to-contribute-0/).
+Also, this manual itself is fully open source and lives at [https://github.com/brunoruviaro/ardour4-tutorial](https://github.com/brunoruviaro/ardour4-tutorial).
 You can even fork it and create your own customized version of it!

 **Appendices:**
 [FURTHER HELP](../further-help)   ||